Knotx/knotx/documentation/src/main/wiki/Assembler.md

 </html>
 ```
 #### UNWRAP strategy
-It unwraps the snippet, by removing `<script>` tag leaving just body of the snippet.
+It unwraps the snippet, by removing snippet tag tag leaving just body of the snippet.
 So, the result of
 join will look like this:
 ```
 <html>